-There have been many loveable rats and mice in popular culture.
+There's no shortage of lovable rats and mice in popular culture.

 From Templeton in Charlotte’s Web to Remy in Ratatouille, Mickey Mouse, Stuart Little, and the endearing Jaq and Gus who aided Cinderella in escaping her wicked stepmother and stepsisters.

 However, in reality, rodents like rats and mice (and sometimes squirrels) don’t quite match up to their cute fictional counterparts.
 Mice can carry hantavirus or salmonella, while rats are known carriers of leptospirosis, which can lead to liver and kidney issues.
 Beyond the health risks, rodents can also pose serious threats to your property.

 Rodents are natural gnawers; they possess a single set of teeth throughout their lives that continue to grow.
 In the wild, they keep their teeth in check by chewing on hard objects or grinding their teeth.
 Once inside a building, however, they’ll chew on almost anything, including wall studs, and more alarmingly, electrical wiring.
 Shockingly, nearly 20% of unexplained house fires are attributed to rodents causing shorts in wires.